moloney/byoe/README.rst

 available in Spack most are not, and it only makes sense to use Spack to build Python packages that need to link to custom built libraries or that may see a performance boost from custom compilation.
-Therefore we allow Python virutal environments to be layered on top of spack environments to provide access to the full PYPI package ecosystem.
+Therefore we allow Python virutal environments to be layered on top of spack environments to provide access to the full PyPI package ecosystem.

 The use of Conda does not allow for integration with system libraries or custom compilation, but installing Conda packages is generally faster and more reliable that Spack since we are just downloading prebuilt binaries.
-Conda has builtin support for installing from `PYPI`.
+Conda has builtin support for installing from `PyPI`.

 Supports compiling software with spack on a Slurm cluster.
 All packages are cached to avoid repeating work, and these caches are available to users to speed up their own